 Oracle Analytics Cloud (OAC) may now be provisioned within a Virtual Cloud network (VCN) with a private IP address.

-This is a parent post with links to various connection methods.
-It describes the primary Oracle Cloud Infrastructure (OCI) component required to connect to a private OAC instance and a step-by-step guide to the process for connecting from within the same VCN.
+This post describes the primary Oracle Cloud Infrastructure (OCI) component required to connect to a private OAC instance and a step-by-step guide to the process for connecting from within the same VCN.

 July 24, 2020 with OAC 5.7